- Campus Life

 - About Plattsburgh

-High school graduates who have enrolled at a college or university are considered transfer students.
-Students can transfer at any time - but to be based on the merits of transfer coursework alone, a student must have completed two semesters of full-time study (approximately 24 credits) at the time of application.
+High school graduates who have taken college courses at a college or university following high school graduation are considered transfer students.
+Students can transfer at any time - but to be based on the merits of transfer coursework alone, a student must have completed two semesters of full-time study (approximately 24 transferable credits) at the time of application.

-Students who have less than 24 credits will be asked to provide a high school transcript or SOAR and SAT/ACT scores, and must also meet both transfer and freshman admission requirements.
+Students who have less than 24 transferable credits will be asked to provide a high school transcript or SOAR and SAT/ACT scores, and must also meet both transfer and freshman admission requirements.
 For more information, view SUNY Plattsburgh Freshman admission requirements.
 Students who have a High School Equivalency Diploma (HSED) through either the General Educational Development (GED) or Test Assessing Secondary Completion (TASC) must send their test results along with their high school transcript and SAT or ACT scores.

 The primary factors used for considering admission at SUNY Plattsburgh are (in order of relative importance):

 Some programs at SUNY Plattsburgh have special requirements for admission.
 These include:

-The SUNY Plattsburgh Branch Campus in Queensbury, NY offers three undergraduate programs: Business Administration, Criminal Justice, and Psychology.
+The SUNY Plattsburgh Branch Campus in Queensbury, NY offers four undergraduate programs: Business Administration, Criminal Justice, Nursing (RN-to-BS), and Psychology.
 As degree-completion programs, students must enter the program with certain prerequisites completed.
 Read more about Branch Campus Programs.

 The SUNY Plattsburgh Extension Site at Hudson Valley offers a bachelor's degree in Criminal Justice.
 As a degree-completion program, students must enter the program with certain prerequisites completed.
 Read more about the Hudson Valley Extension Site Program in Criminal Justice.

 Students who wish to enroll in the Educational Opportunity Program (EOP) are required to submit the EOP Transfer Verification Form (PDF file size 48KB). in addition to the other documentation required for general transfer admission.
 Please note: space in the EOP Program is limited and is generally reserved for students who were previously enrolled in an EOP, HEOP, SEEK, or College Discovery Program.